jlleongarcia/jlleongarcia/content/blog/dji-osmoaction5pro.md

 Make sure to **explore the resolutions and modes**.

+It can do photo and video.
+But for photo I still prefer [the Pixel](https://jalcocert.github.io/JAlcocerT/pixel-8-pro-tricks)

 There is the possibility to record at FHD 1080p@240fps, but not with wide mode, for example.

 * Video Modes